-42: The Answer to Our Changing Educational Needs
+42: The Answer to Our Changing Educational Needs by Yuliya K. '18

 Note: xTalks: Digital Discourses is a seminar series from the MIT Office of Digital Learning designed to facilitate awareness, deep understanding, and transference of educational innovations at MIT and elsewhere.
 Last week, I attended a fascinating xTalk by Lou Guenier, Pedagogical Director at the 42 Silicon Valley engineering college.
 This blog post is a summary of the event.

 At 12 years old, Lou Guenier left the French public education system.
 His travels led him to a remote Buddhist monastery in the Himalayas.
 In a place without electricity or Internet access, Lou realized the amazing possibilities of modern technology to transmit knowledge across the world.
 While at the monastery, he built a renewable energy device and an online platform for the monks to study and spread their ideas across the world.

 According to Lou, every person today has potentially more impact on society than the President of the United States had twenty years ago.
 We live in a connected global environment, and with such immense power an important question arises: Is every person ready to have such an influence?
 Or is utilizing the power of the internet more like giving nuclear codes to children?
 Lou is now channeling his passion in technology to design a new educational system that gives students mastery of essential modern tools.
 He is leading the educational revolution.